Agriculture and climate change

 The package of policies will also support the coronavirus (COVID-19) recovery by creating jobs and rebuilding a clean, resilient and prosperous economy for Victoria’s future.

-The Victorian Government is investing almost $20 million in emissions reduction activities over the next four years through the agriculture sector pledge.
-This investment will deliver flagship trials of leading research and technological innovations that help farmers to reduce emissions while maintaining productivity and profitability.
+The Victorian Government is investing almost $20 million in emissions reduction activities over the next four years through the Agriculture Sector Pledge.
+This investment will deliver a long-term shared vision, flagship trials of leading research, and tools and services to help farmers to reduce emissions while maintaining productivity and profitability.

 Set a long-term vision for agriculture’s role in a net zero emissions economy